 If you’re shopping or doing financial transactions online, look for signals that the website is secure.
 Look for a URL that begins with https—the “s” stands for secure.
 Secure sites also display a padlock on the address bar, which means the site is scrambling your data to stop unauthorized access.

 Many companies, especially financial institutions, try to prevent unauthorized access to your account by asking you to authenticate your identity using more than one method.
 For example, even though you’ve already entered your password, they might send you a code by text or email when you want to make a transaction or make changes to your account.

 8 Investigate how companies protect you

-Some companies have guarantees to protect your account.
-For example, some companies will reimburse any savings lost if someone hacks your account and takes your money.
-Beware that, often, they’ll only reimburse you if you can show that you follow prudent web security practices (like these!).
+Some companies have guarantees to protect your account; for example, some companies will reimburse any savings lost if someone hacks your account and takes your money.
+Beware that, often, they’ll only reimburse you if you can show that you follow prudent web security practices.

 Good online habits start with you

 Fraudsters are always on the lookout for new ways to get to your data.
 Following these guidelines is a good start, but you’ll also need to stay up to date on the latest scams to stay ahead of the scammers.
 You can usually find trustworthy and current information on the websites of virus protection companies and technology magazines.

 At John Hancock, we follow strict standards to protect our customers’ personal information.
 Read about the privacy and security safeguards we have in place.

 The content of this document is for general information only and is believed to be accurate and reliable as of the posting date, but may be subject to change.